 The majority of our equine work is performed on farms.
-We can also see animals at both clinics.
+In some cases, we can also see animals at both clinics.

-Information on: Pre-purchase, reproduction, vaccines, injuries, products & micro-chipping can be found below.
+Information on: Reproduction, vaccines, injuries, products & micro-chipping can be found below.

 We attend to all types of injuries and illness both in the field and at the clinic 24 hours a day.

 Injuries that require suturing need to be seen fresh in order to get good skin adhesion.
 Wound management options can be discussed with your veterinarian and if suturing is not an option, then other treatments can be done.
 Blood samples can be collected and analysed later at the clinic.
 We also have a good working relationship with local equine specialist clinics should referral for intensive care or surgery be required.

 Some of the more common conditions seen by the veterinary staff include lameness examinations, injuries, suturing of fresh cuts, colic, foot abscesses, arthritis, sore eyes, tumour evaluation or removal, and skin disease.

 All our veterinarians are accredited to micro-chip horses.
 No sedation is necessary, the chip is injected into the nuchal ligament of the neck and the chip is registered with the Australasian Animal Registry.
 We also do breed society horse certifications, some of which require micro-chipping at the same time.

 Tetanus, Strangles and the associated boosters are kept in stock at all times.

 Horses are one of the most susceptible animals to tetanus and so vaccination to protect them year-round is the best prevention.
 If your horse gets a wound and has unknown tetanus vaccination history, then an ‘anti-toxin” injection is advised in case there is already bacteria present in the wound.